chrismessina/alfred-theme-monterey/README.md

 This theme uses [SF Pro](https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/typography/), which is [available for download](https://developer.apple.com/fonts/) from Apple.
 Download and install that first.

-Then download and unzip the file above, and double-click each `.alfredappearance` file to install them.
+Then download and unzip the file above, and double-click each `.alfredappearance` file to install it.

 ## Previews